ebsaral/ebsaral/README.md

 # Hey! 👋

-## A _funnywise_ human with engineering, thinking and artistic skills.
+## A _funnywise_ human with engineering, feeling, and artistic skills.

 You can view my current resume [here](https://0.1234s.org/files/cv/english.pdf).